NSS POPS! A North State New Year's Eve

 - Call the Cascade Theatre Box Office to reserve seats!
 530-243-8877

 Our second annual New Year’s Eve party is back in Redding!
-The North State Symphony starts your celebration off in style with music, cocktails and conversation, then continues with an optional dinner and a concert featuring a wide variety of music and guest artists.
+The North State Symphony starts your celebration off in style with music, champagne, and conversation, then continues with a concert featuring a wide variety of music and guest artists.
 You'll hear hits from musicals and opera, big band favorites, and Gershwin's beloved "Rhapsody in Blue."
-Enjoy the concert, dining, dancing, celebrating, and much more!
+Enjoy the concert, dancing, celebrating, and much more!
+More details coming soon!

 To welcome in 2019, the North State Symphony is rolling out the Red Carpet (literally) at Redding’s Historic Cascade Theatre!
 "A North State New Year's Eve" features a dynamic pops concert with special guests Alpin Hong on piano, and mezzo-soprano Molly Mahoney - plus a party at the theatre and a celebration of downtown Redding!